Canada 3-0 at mixed doubles worlds after two win day | TSN

 ÖSTERSUND, Sweden — Kadriana Lott and Colton Lott finished off a dominant Sunday with an 11-0 victory over the Netherlands' Vanessa Tonoli and Wouter Goesgens at the world mixed doubles curling championship.

 The Canadians earned an 8-3 win over Czechia's Zuzana Paulova and Tomas Paul earlier Sunday.
-Canada improved to 3-0 to sit atop Group B.
+Canada improved to 3-0 to sit atop Group B alongside host Sweden, also at 3-0.

+“I think that would help anyone's confidence,” said Kadriana Lott.
+“I mean, we've got a couple good teams coming up, but we know that we play against the best of the best so we’re ready for it.”

 The Lott's strung together three straight deuces, followed by a three-point fourth end to take a 9-0 edge.
 After a pair singles furthered their lead, the Dutch pairing conceded the game after six ends.